wpbirney/dank-paste/readme.md

 dank-paste requires rocket, therefor currently requiring a nightly rust compiler, I recommend using [rustup](https://www.rustup.rs/) to get nightly and stay up to date.
+The vanilla build is currently hosted at [ganja.ml](https://ganja.ml), so go check it out

 1. Get dank-paste source
    ```